sheyidev/Alx_DjangoLearnLab/_notes/6-Django-views-url.md

+## views Definition
+Views: Control what a user sees.
+The view retrieves data from the appropriate model and passes it to a template.

 ## Django Views and URL Configuration
 This concept page introduces the concept of views in Django and how they are used to handle HTTP requests and generate responses.

 It covers both `function-based views` and `class-based views`, as well as the `URL configuration` process for mapping URL patterns to corresponding views.

-In a Django web application, views play a crucial role in`handling user requests and generating appropriate response`s.
+In a Django web application, views play a crucial role in`handling user requests and generating appropriate responses.

 ## What are views

 Views are Python functions or classes that `receive HTTP requests`, process the data, and `return HTTP responses`.
 Django provides two types of views: `function-based views and class-based views`.

 Additionally, Django’s URL configuration system allows you to define URL patterns and map them to the corresponding views.

+## My comment
+In summary, what views does is simple:

+- It processes http web requests(GET,POST,DELETE, UPDATE) and returns a response.
+- Views response could be - HTML page, a redirect, JSON object or error message
+- views contains logic that interacts with the database

 ## Concept Overview